 The epidemic of Opioid abuse has destroyed hundreds of thousands of lives in the United States.
-Many people have died from Opioid overdoses, and many more now suffer from debilitating addiction to drugs that they first used to relieve pain upon the recommendation of a doctor.
-This silent catastrophe has unleashed death and misery across the country for over two decades, yet only recently have policymakers and the public been devoting greater resources to the problem.
+Many people have died from Opioid overdoses, and many more now suffer from debilitating addiction to drugs that they first used with a prescription to relieve pain.
+This catastrophe has unleashed death and misery across the country for over two decades, yet only recently have policymakers and the public begun to devote attention and greater resources to the problem.
 Opioid addiction is a terrible and life-threatening burden, one which no one chooses to bear.
 Fortunately, with personal determination and support from family, friends, and recovery experts, anyone can overcome the power of Opioids and regain their life and freedom.

-The word “epidemic” is usually used in reference to an infectious disease which is devastating a specific population in a certain area at a particular time.
-Although Opioid abuse is not literally an infectious disease, the crisis of addiction and overdose which Opioid abuse has caused in the United States is comparable to any epidemic in the recent history of the industrialized world.
+The word “epidemic” is usually used in reference to an infectious disease which devastates a specific population in a certain area at a particular time.
+Opioid abuse is not literally an infectious disease.
+However, the crisis of Opioid addiction and overdose in the United States is comparable to any epidemic in the recent history of the industrialized world.

-Many people are able to use Opioids without any long-term side effects, but about 20% to 30% of people who take prescription painkillers misuse them, often by taking too many too quickly.
-Between 8% to 12% of patients who abuse prescription Opioids develop an Opioid abuse disorder characterized by tolerance and dependence, the forerunner of addiction.
-People with an Opioid abuse disorder often attempt to obtain more Opioids, even those which are illegally manufactured, and about 5% of them will experiment with Heroin, an Opioid which caused over 15,000 deaths in 2017.
+Many people are able to use Opioids without any long-term side effects.
+Nevertheless, about 20% to 30% of people who take prescription painkillers misuse them, often by taking too many too quickly.
+Between 8% to 12% of patients who abuse prescription Opioids develop an Opioid use disorder, the forerunner of addiction.
+People with an Opioid use disorder often attempt to obtain more Opioids, even those which are illegally manufactured, and about 5% of them will experiment with Heroin, an Opioid which caused over 15,000 deaths in 2017.

 The Opioid Epidemic and the Law

-Despite the consequences of the Opioid epidemic, Opioids are legal to use, possess, and manufacture as medication.
-Doctors are legally permitted to prescribe Opioids to their patients.
+Despite the consequences of the Opioid Epidemic, Opioids are legal to use, possess, and manufacture as medication.
+The law allows doctors to prescribe Opioids to their patients.
 Under the Controlled Substances Act, the federal government classifies most Opioids as Schedule 2 controlled substances.
-The law categorizes drugs into five groups called “schedules” based upon their medical usefulness and potential to cause addiction.
+The law categorizes drugs into five “schedules” based upon their medical usefulness and potential to cause addiction.
 Hydrocodone, Methadone, Codeine, Morphine, Hydromorphone, Oxycodone, and Fentanyl are all Schedule 2 Opioids, which means they are highly addictive and that no one may use them lawfully without a written prescription from a doctor.
 Heroin is a Schedule 1 controlled substance which is completely illegal to use or possess for any reason.

 In America, manufacturing Opioids without authorization and using and distributing them without a prescription is illegal.
 Even still, Opioid addiction often breaks legal barriers.
 Drugs traffickers have reaped enormous profits in recent years from selling Opioids against the law.
 People who can no longer obtain Opioid prescriptions are most likely to buy synthetic Opioids and Heroin.
 Their motivation is to avoid Opioid withdrawal.
-Drug traffickers sometimes lace synthetic Opioids into other illegal drugs such as Methamphetamine, or they fraudulently present them as painkillers.
-Opioids which are manufactured against the law and without medical oversight often carry higher risks of overdose than prescription Opioids.
+Drug traffickers sometimes lace synthetic Opioids into other illegal drugs such as Methamphetamine, or they deceptively sell illegally-manufactured synthetic Opioids as painkillers.
+Opioids which are manufactured illegally and without medical oversight carry higher risks of overdose than prescription Opioids.

 The Opioid Epidemic and the Government

-The humanitarian and economic costs of the Opioid epidemic have recently prompted action from the federal government and the state governments.
-In 2018, President Donald Trump signed a law which both houses of Congress approved with overwhelming support from members of both political parties.
-The provisions of the SUPPORT for Patients and Communities Act include reforming Medicare and Medicaid to better help patients with Opioid addiction and promoting education about the risks of Opioids.
-In 2017, the President declared the Opioid epidemic a public health emergency.
-The Department of Health and Human Services has granted over $1 billion to states and community health centers which are working to treat and research Opioid addiction.
+The humanitarian and economic costs of the Opioid Epidemic have recently motivated the federal government to take action.
+In 2018, President Donald Trump signed a law which Congress approved with overwhelming support from Republicans and Democrats.
+The SUPPORT for Patients and Communities Act reforms Medicare and Medicaid to better help patients with Opioid addiction.
+It also promotes nationwide education about the risks of Opioids.
+Furthermore, in 2017, the President declared the Opioid Epidemic a public health emergency.
+In response, the Department of Health and Human Services has granted over $1 billion to community health centers which are working to treat and research Opioid addiction.

-Meanwhile, state governments are investing in medical treatment for Opioid addiction and educational initiatives about Opioid prescriptions and abuse.
-Many states are creating programs to distribute the medication Naloxone (or Narcan), which reverses the effects of an Opioid overdose, while also imposing tougher regulations on Opioid prescribers.
-Almost half of the states have also enacted “Good Samaritan laws,” which protect people from criminal prosecution who call 911 to get help for themselves or someone else who is having an overdose on a controlled substance.
-Some states are also filing lawsuits against the pharmaceutical corporations which have been marketing the painkillers which have caused the epidemic.
+Meanwhile, state governments are investing in medical treatment for Opioid addiction and educational programs about Opioid prescriptions and misuse.
+Many states are launching initiatives to distribute the medication Narcan (or Naloxone), which reverses the effects of an Opioid overdose.
+They are also imposing tougher regulations on doctors who prescribe Opioids.
+Additionally, almost half of the states have enacted “Good Samaritan laws,” which protect people from criminal prosecution who call 911 to get help for themselves or someone else who is having an overdose on a controlled substance.
+Some states are also filing lawsuits against the pharmaceutical corporations which have been marketing and selling Opioid painkillers.

 Opioids have inflicted staggering costs on America, but there is hope for recovery for someone who has an Opioid addiction.
-If you or someone you care about is struggling to overcome addiction to Opioids and prescription painkillers, please call the number on this website to talk to a dedicated treatment specialist to learn more about what to do and where to go.
-Recovery begins by taking a first step.
-There are over 14,000 substance abuse recovery centers across the country where anyone can get help and return to living life without Opioids.
+If you or someone you care about is struggling to overcome addiction to Opioids and prescription painkillers, please call the number on this website to talk to a dedicated treatment specialist who can tell you more about where to go for help.
+There are over 14,000 substance abuse recovery centers across the country where anyone can get the support they need to go back to living life without Opioids.
 Many people have defeated Opioid addiction.
 You or your loved one can too.